 Set A Regular Feeding Routine For Your Puppy

 What goes into a schedule-following dog comes out of a schedule-following puppy.
-Puppies may need to be fed two or three times a day, depending on their age.
+Puppies may need to be fed two to three times daily, depending on their age.
 If you feed your puppy at the same times every day, they'll be more likely to eliminate at the same time, making house training easy for both of you.